-3.4 Read ID.
+3.4 Read ID

 The READ ID command is used to read the 2 bytes of identifier code programmed into the NAND Flash device.
-The READ ID command reads a 2-byte table (see below) that includes the Manufacturer ID and the device configuration.
-See Figure 3.9.
+The READ ID command reads a 2-byte table (as below) that includes the Manufacturer ID and the device configuration.
+Refer to Figure 3.9.

-🕖 Don't Care
+Don't Care